VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-06-10-project-1A-description.md

 I was asked to be the training coordinator for my team; which would orchestrate the training and development needs of the team so that we were properly cross-trained and could back each other up when one of us takes a vacation or is pushed in front of a bus.

 I've accepted this role, and I have decided to kill two birds with one stone.
-I will start working with Christopher Worley to design a program to cross train our other teammates to ensure that we're all covered, in the event of a vacation or tragedy.
+I will start working with Chris W. to design a program to cross train our other teammates to ensure that we're all covered, in the event of a vacation or tragedy.
 Chris and I have known each other for almost the entire time I've been at UNT.
 He started as a part-time tech shortly after I did.
 His problem is very familiar to me, as we share the same problem.